Optidox/Linky/README.md

 ### Prerequisites

-Python 3 and a web browser are all that's necessary for a local copy of Shuffler, but I highly suggest using PyCharm or your preferred IDE as well.
+Python 3 is the only requirement for running Linky.

 ### Installing